microsoft/semantic-kernel/samples/apps/auth-api-webapp-react/README.md

    - `"signInAudience": "PersonalMicrosoftAccount"` or
    - `"signInAudience": "AzureADandPersonalMicrosoftAccount"`

-2. If you are not able to change the manifest, create a new Application using [Running the sample](#running-the-sample) step 3 instructions.
+2. If you are not able to change the manifest, create a new Application following the instructions in [Running the sample](#running-the-sample), step 3.